 - University of Washington ranked ninth among world universities for academic disciplines, Center for World University Rankings

-- UW Civil Engineering ranked #18 best undergraduate civil engineering program, U.S. News & World Report
+- UW Engineering ranked #21 best overall undergraduate program, U.S. News & World Report

 - UW CEE grad programs ranked #20 for civil engineering and #25 for environmental engineering, U.S. News & World Report

 Two Bachelor's Programs: BSCE and BSENVE

 Housed in an outstanding university, UW CEE offers two premier undergraduate programs: Bachelor of Science in Civil Engineering (BSCE) and Bachelor of Science in Environmental Engineering (BSENVE).
 The BSCE program is appropriate for students interested in civil and environmental engineering from a big-picture perspective.
 For students who desire a specialized focus in environmental engineering, the new BSENVE program offers a specific focus on the environment.
 Students in both programs, which are detailed below, may participate in study abroad programs led by CEE faculty, which can count toward degree requirements.

 Civil engineers take on the challenges presented by our aging national infrastructure, while developing new approaches to address the needs of urban systems and communities around the globe.
 Their work plays a crucial role in enabling livable, sustainable cities, and strong economies.